psychiee/TADE/README.md

-# TADE
+# TADES
-## Tools for Automatic Data reduction of Echelle spectra
+## Tools for Automatic Data reduction of Echelle Spectra

 Perform the data redcution of echelle spectra. (preferred for the eShel data obtained at Deokheung Optical Astronomy Observatory)
  - for the data of Shelyak eShel spectrograph, https://www.shelyak.com/description-eshel/?lang=en